The purpose of this Protocol is:

 i. an offer of enrolment is withdrawn by the University because the Commencing Student has breached the terms and conditions of their application or Letter of Offer, including through the provision of fraudulent or misleading documents or information to UTS, to a UTS student recruitment agent or to the Department of Home Affairs, regardless of whether the application for student visa is refused; or

 ii. the University refuses to provide, or continue providing, the course to the Commencing Student because of one or more of the following events:

 a. the Commencing Student failed to pay an amount he or she was liable to pay the University, directly or indirectly, in order to undertake the course;

 b. the Commencing Student breached a term of his or her student visa; and/or

-c. student misconduct (as defined in the UTS Student Rules 16.2) by the Commencing Student.
+c. the outcome of a student misconduct review including any appeal processes (as defined in the UTS Student Rules at Rule 16.2).

 Refund of Tuition Fees for Continuing Students

-6.9.
-Where a Continuing Student withdraws from a course prior to the Census Date of a Study Period, they are entitled to a refund of all Tuition Fees paid for that Study Period, excluding the Deposit amount paid which is refunded in accordance with conditions 6.3 and 6.5 above.
+7.10.
+Where a Continuing Student withdraws from a course on or before the Census Date of a Session, they are entitled to a refund of all Tuition Fees paid for that Session, excluding the Deposit amount paid which is refunded in accordance with conditions 7.3 and 7.5 above.

 i.
 A Continuing Student’s application for a student visa is rejected;